Street Level: Days 7 and 8 (Toronto, ON)

 After our dinner, we headed back to the YFC building for our class devotionals.
 After our devos, we all piled into another room at the center with a stage and screen and projector and all of that fun stuff.
 After some technical sleuthing around the room, we managed to get my laptop hooked up to the projector and sound system so we could watch a movie.
 We watched “The Human Experience“, a documentary of two brothers who packed up and left home to live among the homeless in New York City for the experience.
 They went on a few other adventures throughout the movie, all the while trying to find out how and why so many people in the world who seem to be in hopeless situations continue to get up and live every day.
 It was a very powerful movie that I suggest every single person watch.

 Time to crawl back onto that pleather couch that’s become so comforting to me and sleep until breakfast.
 I hear tomorrow we have breakfast burritos.
-Yum. :D
+Yum. 😀

 -Matty